 More tips for advertising on Amazon

 Brands can also improve their campaigns with these tips and additional analytics tools.

-Implementing a Where to Buy solution is another great way to track how non-Amazon channels impact your Amazon sales.
-You can use this tool to add 'Buy Now' buttons to your eCommerce site, search ads and social media posts.
-By providing visitors with the option to convert on Amazon, you'll create a better user experience.
+Implementing a Where to Buy software platform is another great way to track how non-Amazon channels impact your Amazon sales.
+You can use this tool to add 'Buy Now' buttons to your eCommerce site search ads and social media posts.
+By providing visitors with the option to convert on Amazon you'll create a better user experience.
 But you'll also be able to track which channels generate sales on Amazon.